Brognor/Lepage_analysis/README.md

 delta_1st_order fit find results for a dirac delta plus coulomb potential approxiamted at first order, result of this are in results

 c_delta_with_a find results for a regulated coulomb plus a smeared delta potential fitting the best value of c, results are found in results

+effective_fit perform the search for best values of c and d that minimize square error

+effective_low perfeorm the search for best value of c and d that makes low energy matching